grg1bbs/DevNet_Terraform_ISE_Policy/README.md

 Separate files were used purposely to separate out the various policy elements in an attempt to make it easier to read and modify the resources being created.
 If a more monolithic approach is desired, the code can be collapsed into fewer files.

 This code was validated using the following:
- - Cisco ISE 3.2 patch 5
+ - Cisco ISE versions 3.2 patch 5 & 3.3 patch 1
  - Terraform version: 1.7.5
  - CiscoDevNet Terraform provider version: 0.1.14